juliendu11/NodeJS-Proxy-CheckerV2/README.md

 ## Options

-You can put a callback in order to have the result of each live proxy test so as not to wait for everything
+#### You can put a callback in order to have the result of each live proxy test so as not to wait for all

 ```javascript
 const instance =new ProxyChecker()